sranganatha/scaffit/templates/husky/README.md

 ## Usage

-Run `scaffit add husky` to automatically configure Husky git hooks for your project based on the detected framework.
+Run `npx scaffit add husky` to automatically configure Husky git hooks for your project based on the detected framework.